 Anna: How long do you think will it take for logistics players to become part of the Physical Internet?

 Professor Franklin: Logistics providers are ready whether they believe it or not.
 All companies can already link to one another with cloud technology, platforms, and instrumentation.
-These things have created the opportunity for them to participate in what will become the Physical Internet.
+These things have created an opportunity for them to participate in what will become the Physical Internet.
 It is a natural process.
 However, there is one thing that is missing from this process.
 When we look at the start of the digital internet, it was basically a peer to peer internet.
 It linked together networks but there were no control mechanisms to properly handle the flow of information.
 This didn’t occur until the development of TCP/IP (set of communications protocols).
 Similar control mechanisms still need to be developed for the Physical Internet.
 This will take time in the future before we are going to realize this physical implementation of the digital internet.

 Anna: What changes are needed to be made among the logistics players to make it a reality?
 Is it more on the technology side or we are talking about changing the mindset?